mkusaka/mcp-server-slack-notify/README.md

   - @here: `<!here>`
   - @channel: `<!channel>`
   - User groups: `<!subteam^S1234567890>` (use the subteam's ID)
+  - **Note:** When using the `mention` parameter, user mentions are automatically added at the beginning of the message
 - **Text formatting:**
   - Bold: `*bold text*`
   - Italic: `_italic text_`